-As of December 31, 2004, we had 60 employees and our Affiliates employed approximately 914 persons.
-Approximately 923 of these 974 employees were full-time employees.
+As of December 31, 2005, we employed 70 persons and our Affiliates employed approximately 1,200 persons, the substantial majority of which were full-time employees.
 Neither we nor any of our Affiliates is subject to any collective bargaining agreements, and we believe that our labor relations are good.
 We were formed in 1993 as a corporation under the laws of the State of Delaware.